 - (1) Reflects taxable rates on certain bonds issued as taxable bonds and eligible for a federal subsidy but does not reflect the interest credit subsidy associated with those bonds. - (2) These bonds are primarily secured by an additional pledge of certain taxes and revenues of the metropolitan functions of the County.
-Includes debt service at an assumed interest rate of 4.00% on the Multi-Modal Limited Tax General Obligation Bonds (Payable From Sewer Revenue), Series 2017A and Series 2017B, the principal of which is payable in full on January 1, 2040, and the Multi-Modal Limited Tax General Obligation Bonds (Payable From Sewer Revenue), Series 2019B, the principal of which is payable in full on January 1, 2046.
-Includes assumed debt service for the Wastewater Treatment Division's Commercial Paper Program at an interest rate of 4% as of May 28, 2021.
+Includes debt service at an assumed interest rate of 4.00% on the Multi-Modal Limited Tax General Obligation Bonds (Payable From Sewer Revenue), Series 2017A and Series 2017B, the principal of which is payable in full on January 1, 2040, and the Multi-Modal Limited Tax General Obligation Bonds (Payable From Sewer Revenue), Series 2019A and Series 2019B, the principal of which is payable in full on January 1, 2046.
+Includes assumed debt service for the Wastewater Treatment Division's Commercial Paper Program at an interest rate of 4%. - (3) Excludes the LTGO (Sewer) Refunded Bonds.